systemd/mkosi/mkosi.md

 `BuildSources=`, `--build-sources=`

-: Takes a list of colon-separated pairs of paths to source trees and where to mount them in the development image, if the build script is used.
-Every target path is prefixed with `/work/src` and all build sources are sorted lexicographically by mount target before mounting so that top level paths are mounted first.
-By default, the current working directory is mounted to `/work/src`.
+: Takes a list of colon-separated pairs of paths to source trees and where to mount them when running scripts.
+Every target path is prefixed with the current working directory and all build sources are sorted lexicographically by mount target before mounting so that top level paths are mounted first.
+When using the `mkosi-chroot` script ( see the `SCRIPTS` section), the current working directory with all build sources mounted in it is mounted to `/work/src` inside the image's root directory.

 `Environment=`, `--environment=`